This post may contain affiliate links. Please read our disclosure policy.

 Yield: 6 servings

-This easy gluten free blueberry cobbler has a fluffy pastry topping baked until golden brown on top of lots of fresh or frozen blueberries.
+This easy gluten free blueberry cobbler has a golden, fluffy pastry topping and a bubbling layer of fresh or frozen blueberries underneath.

 Save this recipe!